kazimuth/tendon/transgress-abi/README.md

 ### runtime

-can provide code that does optional validation
+can provide code that does optional validation; basically a helper crate for implementing different generators. generators can use as much or as little of it as they like

 - custom text format
   - serde